Vector Borne Disease five-day workshop

 Leopard Beach Resort & Spa – Mombasa, Kenya

 Identifying risk factors for vector borne disease infections and outbreaks including: malaria, dengue, Zika, leishmaniasis and many others.

-The MENTOR Initiative is now delighted to be able to offer a new training course designed specifically to strengthen the capacity of agencies to implement effective and coordinated vector borne disease control activities, either as a focus or as part of broader disease control activities.
+The MENTOR Initiative is delighted to offer a comprehensive training course designed specifically to strengthen the capacity of agencies to implement effective and co-ordinated vector borne disease control activities, either as a focus or as part of broader disease control activities.

 • To identify risk factors for vector borne disease infections and outbreaks and gain an understanding of the epidemiology of different types of diseases and prioritise key control measures.